Yuki23329626/apache-docker/apache/README.md

 It will pull the Apache image from docker hub to build the container
 you can choose which version of Apache http server you want by changing the tag
-More information about tags please check [Apache, is a Web server - Docker Hub](https://hub.docker.com/_/httpd)
+For more information about tags please check [Apache, is a Web server - Docker Hub](https://hub.docker.com/_/httpd)

 ## conf